If you are new to CrossFit , you may wonder what CrossFit Open is. Here's what you need to know.

-The system for naming the WODs is by using the year of the season, for example this year it will be 22, and the next number is the order of the week.
-The first WOD will be 22.1, the next one 22.2 and the last one 22.3.
+The system for naming WODs is by using the year of the season.For example, in the year 2022, the first number corresponds to the year and the following number is the order of the week.
+The first WOD will be 22.1, the next 22.2 and the last 22.3.

 So if someone talks about how difficult 16.2 was you know they are referring to the Open in the second week of 2016.

 How do I become a part of the Open?

 First you must register on the CrossFit Games website and pay the registration fee which varies between $15-$20 depending on the country you are in.
 It is a single payment for the 3 weeks of competition.

 The WOD in question is posted on Thursday and there is a time window until Monday to complete it.
 In that period you have 2 options to complete the WOD:

 1.- Do the Open at an affiliated CrossFit: